top of page

 Chokos seem to have fallen from public knowledge so it is time to rediscover this versatile vegetable.

-If following the FAILSAFE elimination diet, including as much variety of the low salicylate veggies is important to maximise nutritional intake.
+If following the FAILSAFE elimination diet, nutritionally it is useful to include as much many different low salicylate veggies as possible.

 Eating vegetables such as choko and swede each week can really help achieve this.